adamisntdead/notes/Irish/Poetry/Géibheann.md

 #### Brón

 - Tá brón ar an ainmhí anois.
-Nil sé saor chun rith timpeall
+Nil sé saor chun rith timpeall - The animal is sad now.
+He is not free to run around.
-- Tá sé i ngéibheann sa zú, ag feachaint ar chrann amháin
+- Tá sé i ngéibheann sa zú, ag feachaint ar chrann amháin - He is in captivity in the zoo, looking at one tree
-- Tá sé in eadóchas mar go dtuigeann sé a chroí istigh nach mbeidh sé saor arís
+- Tá sé in éadóchas mar go dtuigeann sé a chroí istigh nach mbeidh sé saor arís - He is in dispare as he knows in his heart he won't be free again.
+- Is taispeántas é sa zú anois - He is an exhibition in the zoo now

-#### Trua
+#### Trua (Pity)

-- Tá trua ag an bhfile don ainmhí bocht atá i ngéibheann
+- Tá trua ag an bhfile don ainmhí bocht atá i ngéibheann - The poet has pity for the poor animal that's in captivity.
-- Ba mhaith leis an ainmhí a bheith saor ach níl aoin duine sásta é a ligeann saor
+- Ba mhaith leis an ainmhí a bheith saor ach níl aoin duine sásta é a ligeann saor - The animal would like to be free, but nobody is happy to set him free.

+### Codarsnacht Sa Dán (Contrast In The Poem)

+Tá codarsnacht idir an t-ainmhí nuar a bhí sé saor sna teochriosanna agus an t-ainmhí anbois sa zú.

+Nuair a bhí sé saor, bhí sé láidir, ag rith timpeall, bhí sé cáiliúil as a áilleacht.

+Anois tá sé sa zú.
+Níl aon suim aige in aon rud Luíonn sé ar a talamh, tá sé leath ina chodladh.

+Tá codarsnacht idir na teochriosanna -  áit nádúrtha é lán le crainn, bhí an t-ainmhí saor agus sona sásta ann agus an zú - áit mhínádúrtha é, is príosún é, níl fuinneamh fiú ann ag an ainmhí.

+### Ar thaitin an dán seo leat?

+This question usually comes up as 'do you like this poem, give two reasons for your answer'.
+Your reasons need to be backed up with evidence

+Is maith liom an dán seo ach tá sé brónach.
+Ceapaim go bhfuil an dá íomha den ainmhí iontach.

+Is maith liom an chéad íomha nuair atá an t-ainmhí saor sna teochriosanna ag rith timpeall lán le fuinneamh agus láidreacht.

+Tá codarsnacht an-mhaith freisin.
+Tá cur síos ar an ainmhí sa zú an bhrónach.
+Caitheann sé an lá ina  luí ar an talamh.
+Nuair a bhí sé saor sna teochriosanna bhí na céadta crann ann ach anois, sa zú, níl ach crann amháin ann.

+Is maith liom an dán seo mar go dtaispeánann sé an scéal ó thaobh an ainmhí de agus tuigimid mothúcháin an ainmhí.